imBharathkumarp/imBharathkumarp/README.md

-## Hi there 👋
+## Hi there, I'm Bharath 👋

-Here are some ideas to get you started:

-- 🌱 I’m currently learning Agentic Ai
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: bharath2003kumarp@gmail.com
-- 😄 Pronouns: He
-- ⚡ Fun fact: ...